SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/661#7](https://judge.softuni.org/Contests/Practice/Index/661#7).

-## Drawing Figures in the console – problems
+## Drawing Figures on The Console – Problems

 **The fifth** problem of the "Programming Basics" Practical Exam requires **using one or several nested loops** for drawing a figure on the console.
 Logical deductions, simple calculations, and checks might be required.
 The problem checks the students' abilities to think logically and come up with simple algorithms for solving problems, i.e. to think algorithmically.
 Here are a few examples for an exam problem: